Royal Lao Army: Late War organization 1974–75

 By May 1974 a thinning of RLA ranks forced the FAR High Command to replace the two strike divisions disbanded the previous year by a series of smaller, understrength brigades.
-In the Military Region 2 (MR 2), the War had taken a heavy toll on Major general Vang Pao's guerrilla army, whose strength declined from 19,000–23,000 Hmong troops organized in dozens of CIA-backed irregular SGU and RLA battalions to a mere fourteen battalions comprising just 5,000–5,500 Hmong guerrillas.
+In the Military Region 2 (MR 2), the War had taken a heavy toll on Major general Vang Pao's guerrilla army, whose strength declined from 19,000 to 23,000 Hmong troops organized in dozens of CIA-backed irregular SGU and RLA battalions to a mere fourteen battalions comprising just 5,000–5,500 Hmong guerrillas.
 To compensate the severe manpower shortages and provide Vang Pao with a regional manoeuvre force, four battalions out of this total were regrouped into a new 2nd Infantry Brigade (2de Brigade de Infanterie) headquartered at Long Tieng and placed under the command of Colonel Moua Sue.

 Similar drastic troop cuts took place in the Military Region 3 (MR 3), where three consolidated battalions were grouped into a new 3rd Infantry Brigade (3éme Brigade de Infanterie) headquartered at Nong Saphong led by Colonel Praseurth Mounsourysak, a former commander of the 31st Volunteer Battalion or BV 31 (Bataillon de Voluntaires 31) from Dong Hene.
 This brigade kept one battalion at the Moung Phalane front, with the other two battalions being deployed on the Thakhek sector.